 There are many more options when it comes to virtual home staging programs and applications.
 Each has its own features for you to experience, so figuring out what you need first will help determine the best choice.

-As each program contains their own distinguishable features, virtual home staging costs tend to vary.
+As each program contains its own distinguishable features, virtual home staging costs tend to vary.
 Ultimately, determining the extent of your home staging will also determine the price you will end up spending.

 More simple applications, such as Punch!
-Interior Design, that doesn't allow you to personalize your own space, would cost less than an app like Box Brownie, which requires professional editors.
+Interior Design, which doesn't allow you to personalize your own space, would cost less than an app like Box Brownie, which requires professional editors.